csquires/causal-rep-learning-reading-group/schedule.md

-For each paper, we will have two special roles: a *presenter* and a *discussant*.

 Note that **authors are not allowed to present their own papers**, so that this stays a proper reading group and doesn't become a seminar.

 * **12/01/21** - Overview of topics, discussion of logistics, and introductions. [slides](slides/causal-rep-learning-reading-group.pdf)